nippur72/RiotTS/README.md

 If you find bugs or want to improve it, just send a pull request.

 # Change log <a name="changelog"></a>
+- v0.0.19
+  - support for precompiled tags
+  - deprecated support for "template-cache" in favor of precompiled tags
 - v0.0.18
   - aligned with Riot's v2.3.11 API
   - for old Riot v2.2, use RiotTS v0.0.17